- This event has passed.

 Leslie Reed Shields, LCSW

 As clinicians, in this time of uncertainty, might we be called to journey a different path in our clinical work?

 Contemplative Psychotherapy is a therapeutic approach that has at its core the belief that one’s inner wisdom and natural dignity is sacred and universal.
-While early developmental experiences which affect current feelings, moods and behaviors may mask one’s natural capacity for emotional and spiritual well-being, it is the cultivation of focused attention, openness, compassion, reflection, a deepening and heightened awareness that ignites personal growth and leads to stronger, more sustaining connections with oneself and others.
-Contemplative psychotherapy’s foundation evolved to include a blending of Buddhist, Christian and Hebrew traditions with more traditional forms of psychotherapy, from a humanistic perspective.
+Early developmental experiences, which affect current feelings, moods and behaviors, may mask one’s natural capacity for emotional and spiritual well-being.
+The cultivation of focused attention, openness, compassion and reflection, along with a deepened, heightened awareness, ignites personal growth and leads to stronger, more sustaining connections with oneself and others.
+Contemplative psychotherapy’s foundation evolved to include a blending of Buddhist, Christian and Hebrew traditions with more traditional forms of psychotherapy from a humanistic perspective.